Explore this course:

 Zheyuan Chang Masters student, Chemistry MSc

-Zheyuan enjoyed the multicultural experience of studying Sheffield, as well as being part of a world top 100 university.
+Zheyuan enjoyed the multicultural experience of studying Sheffield.

 Minimum 2:1 undergraduate honours degree in chemistry or a related subject.